artificial-intelligence-class/spherov2.py/README.md

 ```

 The TCP server is written in asynchronous fashion using `asyncio`, so that it supports `bleak` on all platforms.
 Therefore, a temporary solution for the library to run solely on MacOS could be to start a TCP server on `localhost` and connects to the server using a `TCPAdapter`.

+On whichever device you decide to connect to the toys, you have to first install the BLE library by `pip install bleak`.

 ### Scanner